Engee documentation

 Details

-Lattice of URA element positions defined as rectangular or triangular.
+A grid of URA element positions, defined as rectangular or triangular.

-• Rectangular - aligns all elements by rows and columns.
+• 'Rectangular' — aligns all elements in rows and columns.

-• Triangular - shifts elements of an even row of the rectangular lattice towards the positive direction of the row axis.
-The offset is half the distance between the elements along the row dimension.
+• Triangular — shifts the elements of an even row of a rectangular grid towards the positive direction of the row axis.
+The offset is half the distance between the elements along the dimension of the row.

 Dependencies